Electronics & Recycling

 - Mixed Paper (junk mail, envelopes, phone books, office / notebook, computer paper, white or colored paper that does not have metal fasteners attached to it, magazine and catalogs, paper grocery bags)

 - Plastics: (plastic milk / water / juice jugs, two liter beverage bottles, laundry detergent, liquor, and other food containers, peanut butter jars, margarine tubs and pharmaceutical containers, etc.).
-Any plastic container with the number stamped within the chasing arrows on the bottom of the container!
+Plastic containers with the numbers 1-5 & 7 (number 6 is not accepted) stamped within the chasing arrows on the bottom of the container!

 This video about Chicago's recycling program, while not exactly like Villa Park's program, gives a lot of good tips and general information about what can and cannot be recycled.